-- 1. The Member States shall grant minors enjoying temporary protection access to the education system under the same conditions as nationals of the host Member State.
-The Member States may limit such access to the state education system.
-Minors shall be younger than the age of legal majority in the Member State concerned 12. - 2.
+- 1. The Member States shall grant persons under 18 years of age enjoying temporary protection access to the education system under the same conditions as nationals of the host Member State.
+The Member States may stipulate that such access must be confined to the state education system. [...] - 2.
 The Member States shall allow adults enjoying temporary protection access to the general education system, as well as to vocational training, further training or retraining.